 Even mere mortals like me can "build" for a KayFun

 Too long or to short often causes problems.
+To much or to little also causes problems.
 Also, in pic 6, I install the chimney after the wick is cut and saturated with juice.
 I prefer this way as opposed to threading the wick up through the chimney and then cutting it.

 Here is the KayFun users manual which has some great tips: